MrPio/AgeOfWarRemake/Assets/LESSONS_LEARNED.md

 the continuous inputs may require a more complex handling.

 > By combining **client prediction**, **server reconciliation**, and **buffered interpolation**, you’ll get smooth, responsive movement even under high ping or packet loss—without giving clients unchecked authority.

+## Singleton
+Don't fear static fields in Unity!
+They preserve old values only when serialized and when are not initialized.
+Look at the Singleton abstract class in this project.
+It is should be used for all the managers, it's much easier.